CyberMonitor/orquestra-docs/v1/content/quantum-computing/interfaces.md

 ---
 title: Interfaces
-description: Integrating external code with Orquestra
+summary: Orquestra Interfaces allow you to integrate workflows across quantum backends, simulators, optimizers and cost functions.
 weight: 2
 ---

-## Introduction

 One of the biggest strengths of Orquestra is its modularity.
 Integrating new backends, optimizers, compilers, etc. does not require changing the core code – it requires only creating a new module that conforms to existing interfaces and therefore can be used across the whole platform.

-### Interfaces in Orquestra
+## Interfaces in Orquestra

 Orquestra interfaces are defined in the [`z-quantum-core` repository](https://github.com/zapatacomputing/z-quantum-core/tree/master/src/python/zquantum/core/interfaces).